Big-Life-Lab/PHES-ODM/metadata.md

 *Database templates*

--   [Ontario_Template_ODM_1.0.xlsx](template/Ontario_Template_ODM_1.0.xlsx) - Ontario Ministry of Environment, Conservation and Parks (MECP).
-Used in Ontario-funded provincial program.
-A wide template format with tabs that represent each table.
 -   [`covid_wwtp_data_template.xlsx`](template/covid_wwtp_data_template.xlsx) - (do not use - an early example).
 This template does not adhere to the current version of the ODM.
 Stay tuned for an updated version.
 -   [wbe_create_tables.sql](src/wbe_create_tables.sql) - Code to generate a SQL database.